greenm01/ec4x/docs/ec4x_specs.md

 ![Alt text](https://github.com/greenm01/ec4x/blob/main/assets/logistic_population_growth.png)

+**Tax Rate Influence on Birth Rate:**

+- **Below 50% Tax Rate:** The birth rate increases by 0.1% for every 1% decrease in tax rate, encouraging a more prosperous, less taxed society:

+Increased Birth Rate = 2% + (50% - Tax Rate) * 0.1%

+- **Above 50% Tax Rate:** The birth rate decreases by 0.1% for every 1% increase in tax rate, reflecting the economic strain of higher taxes:

+Decreased Birth Rate = 2% - (Tax Rate - 50%) * 0.1%

+**Prestige Penalty:**

+If the tax rate exceeds 65%, there's an additional penalty on your prestige, reflecting public discontent with high taxation:

+Prestige Penalty = (Tax Rate - 65%) * 2 points per turn

+### Examples:

+- **Tax Rate at 45%:** Birth Rate = 2% + (50% - 45%) * 0.1% = 2.5%
+- **Tax Rate at 55%:** Birth Rate = 2% - (55% - 50%) * 0.1% = 1.5%
+- **Tax Rate at 66%:** Birth Rate = 2% - (66% - 50%) * 0.1% = 1.4%
+  - Prestige Penalty = (66% - 65%) * 2 = 2 prestige points per turn

+The tax rate not just a financial decision but also one that impacts population growth and loyalty to the House, as reflected by prestige.
+Players must balance their need for revenue with the health and growth of their colonies.

 ## XY.3 Colonization

 ETACs plant a flag in unoccupied Solar Systems and set the initial conditions for terraforming.
 Their capacity to move PTU is limited to one unit.